iamsuraj-01/open-space/README.md

 ---------------------------------------------------------------------------------------------------------------------------

-OpenSpace is a community for learners and intellectuals to come together, share knowledge, and build networks.
+Open Space is a community for learners and intellectuals to come together, share knowledge, and build networks.
 It's a place where knowledge is shared, friendships are formed, and meaningful conversations are the norm.

 Activities: